jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 - sync check
 	- if not in sync, prevents from closing
 	- live line dead bus
-	- add sync check default settings
+	- add sync check default settings to programming spec